On Nonlinear Bosonic Coherent States: The singularities

-The question whether or not the normalization constant $S(\mu)$ converges, and hence the states \eqref{COHPOLO} exist (in the sense that they are normalizable), can be tackled, for example, through the ratio test.
-According to this criterion the convergence of the series \eqref{SERIES}, written as $\displaystyle S(\mu)$ $=$ $\displaystyle \sum^{\infty}_{j=0} s_j^{(\mu)}$, implies the evaluation of the ratio
+The question whether or not $S_\mu$ converges, and hence the states (\ref{COHPOLO}) exist (in the sense that they are normalizable), can be tackled, for example, through the ratio test.
+According to this criterion the convergence of the series (\ref{SERIES}), written as $S_\mu$ $=$ $\displaystyle \sum^{\infty}_{j=0} s_j^{(\mu)}$, implies the evaluation of the ratio

 when $j \rightarrow \infty$.
-Resorting to the asymptotic formulas for the Laguerre polynomials of large degree reported, e.g., in \cite{SZEGO}, one finds that
+Resorting to the asymptotic form for large degree Laguerre polynomials \cite{SZEGO}

-The result \eqref{RATIOLIMODD} proves to be wildly oscillating as $j$ increases, which means that the very definition of the states $|\xi\rangle_{\mu}$ is questionable when a pole of a coefficient $\displaystyle c_{\mu}$ is encountered.
-This pathology becomes manifest in the example of Fig. \ref{fig:heisenzero} where the poles correspond to the vanishing of $(\Delta \hat{X})_{\beta}^2$ $(\Delta \hat{P})_{\beta}^2$.

-The above analysis shows that there are values of $\eta^2$ which alter significantly the structure of the single-boson NLCS, resulting either in the truncated states \eqref{COHZERO} or in the states \eqref{COHPOLO} whose definition is not certain.
-These singularities are inherent in the very construction of such states which relies on the application of the RWA to the two-level ion model.
-One is therefore led to investigate whether relaxing the RWA can remove the above difficulties.\\